Tsurugi (train service): Rolling stock

 Tsurugi services are operated using JR East E7 series and JR West W7 series 12-car train sets based at Nagano and Hakusan depots respectively.

 Formations

 Tsurugi shinkansen services use 12-car JR East E7 series and JR West W7 series trainsets, formed as follows, with car 1 at the Toyama (eastern) end.
 Cars 1 to 7 are ordinary-class cars with 2+3 seating, car 11 is a "Green" car with 2+2 seating, and cars 8 to 10 and 12 are not available for passenger use.
 All cars are no-smoking.

 History

 Sleeping car Tsurugi

 The Tsurugi service was first introduced on 1 October 1961 as a limited express service operating between Osaka and Niigata.
 Regular Tsurugi services were discontinued from the start of the revised timetable on 4 December 1994.

 Shinkansen Tsurugi

 From 14 March 2015, the name Tsurugi was reinstated for use on all-stations shuttle services operating between Toyama and Kanazawa following the opening of the Hokuriku Shinkansen beyond Nagano.
+Services were extended to Tsuruga when the Hokuriku Shinkansen was extended on 16 March 2024.